Conquer the Thrilling Imogene Pass: A High Mountain Adventure in Colorado

-Imogene Pass is a high mountain pass at an elevation of 3.997m (13,114 ft) above the sea level, is a high mountain pass in the San Juan Mountains in the southwest part of the US state of Colorado.
-The road is accessible by four wheel drive vehicles, and is not for the novice driver.
-It's one of the highest mountain roads of Colorado.
+Imogene Pass is a high mountain pass at an elevation of 4.012m (13,162ft) above the sea level located on the boundary of San Miguel and Ouray counties, in the U.S. state of Colorado.
+The road is accessible by four wheel drive vehicles, and is not for the novice drivers.
+It's one of the highest roads of Colorado.

 The pass is 26.23km (16.3 miles) long running from Ouray (the county seat of Ouray County) on the Million Dollar Highway to Telluride (the county seat of San Miguel County).
 From Ouray, the road turns off the road to Yankee Boy Basin above the Camp Bird Mine near the ghost town of Sneffels southwest of Ouray, and climbs through Imogene Basin to the summit.
 From Telluride, the road takes off north of downtown and climbs past the ghost town of Tomboy through Savage Basin to the summit.
 You’ll find historical mining towns along the way.

 Pic: Clint Mitchell